 Strips can be cut from wider lumber and fitted to the previous plank as required by the curvature of the hull, or they can be “bead and cove”.
 Bead and cove is somewhat like a ball and socket.
 One edge of the wood is concave, the other convex.
 This method eliminates having to fit each plank to the previous plank.

-Ideally, planks are long enough to put on in one piece, ideally, but it usually doesn’t happen that way.
+Ideally, planks are long enough to put on in one piece, but it usually doesn’t happen that way.
 Longer planks can be made by scarfing two shorter planks.
 Scarfing involves cutting the ends of the planks on a long bevel, lapping them, and gluing together.
 The length of the scarf should be at least five times the thickness of the plank.
 Scarf joints should be glued on a flat surface and allowed to thoroughly cure before installing on the boat.

 Making bead and cove/buying bead and cove

 If a design calls for 1/2″ thick planks, the planks can be ripped from 3/4″ material.
 Bead and cove bits are available for shapers and routers, but if you intend to shape your own, it is best to rig up a long table on both sides of you shaper as the long thin pieces can be difficult to handle.
 Alternately you can purchase the lumber already milled.
 The lumber used in the project shown below is bead and cove Western red cedar, ordered from Flounder Bay in Anacortes, WA.
-(See MISC/List of Lumber Suppliers)
+(See our List of Lumber Suppliers)